mongodb/terraform-provider-mongodbatlas/website/docs/d/stream_connection.html.markdown

 * `cluster_name` - Name of the cluster configured for this connection.

 If `type` is of value `Kafka` the following additional attributes are defined:
-* `authentication` - User credentials required to connect to a Kafka Cluster.
+* `authentication` - User credentials required to connect to a Kafka cluster.
 Includes the authentication type, as well as the parameters for that authentication mode.
 See [authentication](#authentication).
 * `bootstrap_servers` - Comma separated list of server addresses.
 * `config` - A map of Kafka key-value pairs for optional configuration.
 This is a flat object, and keys can have '.' characters.
 * `security` - Properties for the secure transport connection to Kafka.
 For SSL, this can include the trusted certificate to use.
 See [security](#security).